Study Plans

 -1965: Lawrence Bradford Jr., a 16-year-old from New York City, started work as the first black page ever to serve in either chamber of Congress.

--1966: Andrew F. Brimmer, economist and former Professor of Economics at University of Pennsylvania, is nominated by President Lyndon B. Johnson to serve as a Governor of the
+-1966: Andrew F. Brimmer, economist and former Professor of Economics at University of Pennsylvania, is nominated by President Lyndon B. Johnson to serve as a Governor of the Federal Reserve System.
+This appointment represented the first black person to serve in this capacity.

 -1970: Rick Schroeder ("NYPD Blue") was born.

--1972: the first major league baseball strike ended, eight days after it began.
+-1972: The first major league baseball strike ended, eight days after it began.

 -1984: Christopher Wilder, the FBI's "most wanted man," accidentally killed himself as police moved in to arrest him in New Hampshire.
 Wilder was a suspect in the deaths, rapes and disappearances of 11 young women in eight states.

--1987: the Population Reference Bureau reported that the world's population had exceeded 5 billion.
+-1987: The Population Reference Bureau reported that the world's population had exceeded 5 billion.

 -1990: Soviet leader Mikhail Gorbachev gave Lithuania a two-day ultimatum, threatening to cut off some supplies to the Baltic republic if it does not rescind laws passed since a March 11 declaration of independence.

--1991: an advance team of U.N. observers arrived in Kuwait City to set up a peacekeeping force along the Kuwait-Iraqi border.
+-1991: An advance team of U.N. observers arrived in Kuwait City to set up a peacekeeping force along the Kuwait-Iraqi border.

--1992: construction workers breeched a retaining wall in the Chicago River, sending water flooding through a tunnel system connecting buildings in the downtown area.
+-1992: Construction workers breeched a retaining wall in the Chicago River, sending water flooding through a tunnel system connecting buildings in the downtown area.

 -1992: Princess Anne, daughter of Britain's Queen Elizabeth II, began divorce proceedings after a two-year separation from Capt.
 Mark Phillips.

--1994: five Israelis were killed and another 30 wounded in a suicide bombing in a bus station in Hadera.
+-1994: Five Israelis were killed and another 30 wounded in a suicide bombing in a bus station in Hadera.

 -1995: Rep. Robert Dornan, R-Calif., announced his candidacy for the GOP presidential nomination.